Azamara Pursuit

 Deal Expert / Travel Blogger

-At 702-passengers, Azamara Pursuit is the line’s first new vessel in a decade.
-Built in 2001 as part of Renaissance Cruises (now defunct), and most recently the Fathom Adonia, the ship went through an extensive refurbishment before relaunching in August 2018.
-A number of staterooms—including two flashy spa suites with sunken tubs set next to windows—were added, and the casino was removed to make way for a cozy new lounge called The Den.
+When it debuted in 2018, 702-guest Azamara Pursuit was the cruise line’s first new vessel in a decade — but it wasn’t a new build.
+Launched in 2001 as part of the former Renaissance Cruises (as were all four Azamara R-class ships), the ship went through an extensive refurbishment before its 2018 Azamara debut.
+A number of staterooms — including two flashy spa suites with sunken tubs set next to windows — were added, and the casino was removed to make way for a cozy new lounge called The Den.

 What We Love

-Comfy Cabins: The 34 Club Continent Suites are lighter and brighter than any other onboard, with lovely white built-ins and floor-to-ceiling windows.
+Comfy Suites: The 34 Continent Suites are lighter and brighter than any other onboard, with lovely white built-ins and floor-to-ceiling windows.
 Less than half of these have bathtubs, so if you want one, choose your suite carefully.

-“White Night” Parties: The line’s festive deck-top barbecue and party has a white dress code, live music, and plenty of free-flowing wine.
+“White Night” Parties: The line’s festive deck-top barbecue and party has a white dress code, live music, and plenty of delicious food and free-flowing wine.

 Best Known For